 POST helps people of service who are in need of guidance and support to deal with emotional and mental trauma that is unique to them.
-Through peer meetings, we strive to provide a safe outlet for First Responders and destigmatize the need for mental health outreach.
+We strive to provide a safe resource for First Responders and advocate for their needs.

 Our Mission

-We are First Responders providing other First Responders with peer support to combat the stress and cumulative trauma unique to the profession.
+We provide First Responders with support to combat the stress and cumulative trauma unique to the profession.

 Who We Serve